Table of Contents

 - Send a letter to:

-- If you sent your application directly to CIC on or after September 2, 2013 use the address in the instruction guide.
+- If you submitted your application directly to CIC in Sydney, Nova Scotia on or after September 2, 2013 use the address in the instruction guide.

-- If you submitted your application to a Canadian embassy or consulate before September 2, 2013 contact this same the Canadian embassy or consulate.
+- If you submitted your application to a Canadian embassy or consulate before September 2, 2013 contact the same Canadian embassy or consulate.

 Outside Canada and the United States